-USDA’s Natural Resources Conservation Service (NRCS) is providing $10.9 million in technical and financial assistance to help farmers in Puerto Rico and the U.S. Virgin Islands repair damage and rebuild following hurricanes Irma and María.
-This investment through the Environmental Quality Incentives Program, a Farm Bill conservation program, is one more option available through USDA to aid with recovery.
+In November 2017, USDA’s Natural Resources Conservation Service (NRCS) provided $10.9 million in technical and financial assistance to help farmers in Puerto Rico and the U.S. Virgin Islands repair damage and rebuild following hurricanes Irma and María.
+This investment was made through the Environmental Quality Incentives Program (EQIS), a Farm Bill conservation program.

-To expedite disaster recovery, NRCS is issuing waivers allowing farmers to receive payment and begin implementing key conservation practices prior to contract approval.
-Practices can include the disposal of dead livestock, the construction of animal mortality facilities, replacement of roofs and covers on agricultural buildings and debris removal.
-Participants are asked to file an EQIP application and a waiver to start implementing a practice.
+To expedite disaster recovery, NRCS issued waivers allowing farmers to receive payment and begin implementing key conservation practices prior to contract approval.
+These practices included the disposal of dead livestock, the construction of animal mortality facilities, replacement of roofs and covers on agricultural buildings and debris removal.